MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

 ### Security considerations

 You must manage the host computer where you run your virtual DCs as carefully as you would a writeable DC, even if the computer is only a domain-joined or workgroup computer.
 This requirement is for security reasons.
 Mismanaged hosts are vulnerable to elevation-of-privilege attacks, where malicious users gain access to higher privileges than they're supposed to because the admin assigned the wrong level of permission to a lower-level role assignment.
-These attacks can compromise all VMs, domains, and forests hosted by the affected computer.
+These attacks can compromise all virtual machines (VMs), domains, and forests hosted by the affected computer.

 When you plan to virtualize your DC, keep the following security considerations in mind: